Brighton and Hove: Economy and demography

 The economy of the city is service-based with a strong emphasis on creative, digital and electronic technologies.
 Tourism and entertainment are important sectors for the city, which has many hotels and amusements, as well as Brighton Pier and Shoreham/Portslade Harbour.

-The United Kingdom Census 2011 showed a substantial fall in the proportion of the population claiming Jobseeker's Allowance or Income Support, from 10.1% of the resident population in 2001, to 4.5% of the resident population in 2011.
+The 2011 United Kingdom census showed a substantial fall in the proportion of the population claiming Jobseeker's Allowance or Income Support, from 10.1% of the resident population in 2001, to 4.5% of the resident population in 2011.

-Demography

 The first census of Brighton was in 1801.

-The resident population of Brighton and Hove at the 2011 census was 273,369 persons, 50% male and 50% female.
+The resident population of Brighton and Hove at the 2021 census was 277,100 persons, 49% male and 51% female.

-The 2011 census found the ethnic composition of Brighton and Hove to be 89.1% white (80.5% white British, 1.4% white Irish, 7.1% other white), 4.1% Asian (1.1% Chinese, 1.1% Indian, 0.5% Bangladeshi, 1.2% other Asian), 3.8% mixed race (1.5% mixed black/white, 1.2% mixed white/Asian, 1.0% other mix), 1.5% black, and 0.8% Arab.

-The 2011 census found the religious composition to be 42.90% Christian, 42.42% nonreligious, 2.23% Muslim, 1.00% Buddhist, and 0.98% Jewish.
-1.66% were adherents of some other religion, while 8.81% did not state their religion.